 Once you’ve listed all the pages you need to prepare content for, the best way to keep it organized is to create a separate text document for each page.
 If you have images or multimedia content, create a new folder for each page, and copy images, videos and audios into it.
 Then, you can easily ZIP and upload your files to a service like Dropbox, Google Drive or OneDrive, and share them with your web designer.

 The single most important thing you need to have in mind while writing content for your website is that you need to provide clear information for your customers.
 Catchy marketing copy is not required (although it helps).
 What is required is answering your client's questions.

 The easiest way to go about writing content for your website, whether it's sales pages, about pages or blog posts, is to literally list all the questions your clients might have about you or your services, and start answering them one by one.

 If you don’t know what questions your prospects have, ask your existing customers.
 If you regularly get questions via email or social media, you can use those.
 If you don't have any existing customers, and no prior questions to rely on, ask a friend that falls into your target audience (and is not a professional in your industry) to help you with this.

 I hope this post has helped you identify the content you need to start working on, and that now you have an idea where to start with this demanding project.

-If you choose to work with me on your new website, you’ll also get my Website Content Planning Guide which I share exclusively with my clients, that makes writing content as easy as filling in the gaps.
+If you choose to work with me on your new branding & website, you’ll also get my Website Content Planning Guide which I share exclusively with my clients, that makes writing content as easy as filling in the blanks.

 Don’t let your website visitors leave empty handed – having great content will insure they’ll come back again and again.